mevdschee/php-crud-api/README.md

 ## Permissions

-By default a single database is exposed with all it's tables in read-write mode.
-You can change the permissions by specifying in the
+By default a single database is exposed with all it's tables and columns in read-write mode.
+You can change the permissions by specifying a 'table_authorizer' and 'column_authorizer' callback.
-'permissions' configuration parameter.
-This array contains the permissions that are applied.
-The star character can be used as a wildcard for a full table or database name.
-Permissions with more specific keys override the values of permissions that contain one or more wildcards.
-The letters 'crudl' in the permission value are the first letters of the 'create','read','update','delete','list' operations.
-Specifying such a letters in the permission value means that the corresponding operation is permitted, while leaving it out, means that the operation is not permitted.

 ## Multi-Database